Performance Analysis of Digital Flux-locked Loop Circuit with Different SQUID $V$-$\phi$ Transfer Curves for TES Readout System: Digital SQUID-FLL performance analysis

 The PID feedback is a time-domain simulation.
 By comparing it with the frequency-domain transfer function of the system, the correctness of the SQUID-FLL models can be verified.
 Based on frequency-domain transfer function~\cite{doi:https://doi.org/10.1002/3527603646.ch4}, the theoretical 3 dB system bandwidth can be obtained:

 where $V{\phi}=dV_{SQUID}/d\phi_{in}$ denotes the conversion coefficient at the locking point.
 For example, when $C_2 = 2$ $\mathrm{nF}$, the calculated value for the critical frequency $f_{c}$ based on Equation~\ref{eq:5} is $628$ $\mathrm{kHz}$, which is in accordance with the results of different $V$-$\phi$ transfer models displayed in Figure~\ref{fig:sim_FLL_lock_bandwidth}.
 From Equation~\ref{eq:5}, it can be observed that a multitude of factors influence bandwidth, all of which are linearly correlated.
 In room temperature circuit design, the bandwidth can be determined by adjusting the preamp gain $G_1$, input resistance $R_1$, feedback capacitance $C_2$, and feedback resistance $R_{fb}$.
-It is crucial to acknowledge that $G_1$ represents an ideal linear gain in the simulation.
+It is crucial to acknowledge that $G_1$ represents an ideal linear gain in the simulation. $R_2$ affects the DC gain of FLL, which is the discharge resistor for the $C_2$, but does not determine the position of the $f_c$.
 In an actual design, the limitations of the operational amplifier's gain bandwidth product (GBP) must be considered.
 Therefore, this gain should not be excessively large for a system with a large bandwidth.
 Furthermore, in a practical design, system delays also reduce the bandwidth, necessitating the minimization of cable lengths.
 If the system delay is considered ($t_{set}$ $\neq$ $0$), the system bandwidth should satisfy Equation~\ref{eq:5.1} and the simulation results are shown in Figure~\ref{fig:sim_FLL_lock_diff_frame_clk}. $t_{sp}$ is the ADC sampling period and $N_{sp}$ is the number of samples. $t_{fm}$ is the frame period.

 Further investigation was conducted on the system slew rate $\partial{\phi_{fb}}/\partial{t}$.
 When the bandwidth is sufficiently large but the slew rate is too small, it can also lead to signal distortion.
 The system slew rate is determined jointly by the bandwidth, the input range $\phi_{lin}$ of the SQUID's open-loop linear gain, and the design of the FLL integral parameter, and is independent of frequency~\cite{DRUNG2002134}.
 This relationship can be expressed as follows: